 What is an In-App Community?

 An in-app community is a feature that allows users to interact with each other within a mobile or web application.
 It provides a platform for users to share their experiences, ask questions, and provide feedback to the application’s developers and other users.

 An in-app community can maximize your app metrics as users are 2.7 times more likely to stay in-app for a sense of community and belonging.
 Besides that, social users have a higher Day30 retention rate and generate more installs.
 Let’s find out in more detail why you should turn your mobile app into a community.

 Here are some of the benefits of having a community within your mobile app:

 - Reduced user acquisition costs.
 Retaining your existing users is 10 times cheaper than acquiring new ones.
 In-app user engagement reduces the cost of user acquisition by 90%.

 - Referred app users have a retention rate twice bigger than those acquired via paid campaigns.

 - Increased customer lifetime value (LTV) – a time period during which a person remains an active user of the app.

-- Better understanding of users.
-You can use an in-app community to collect data about your users’ behavior within the app and use this information to improve the product.
+- A better understanding of users.
+You can use an in-app community to collect data about your users’ behaviour within the app and use this information to improve the product.

 - Communities enable user-to-user communication.
 Being able to chat and/or compete with each other within an app keeps the users motivated and engaged.
 For example, fitness tracker apps such as Fitbit enable users to monitor the progress of their friends who also use the app.